ElDavoo/ossigenio/doc/Prototypes.md

 Some software libraries used were sourced from the Internet as open-source if not already available out-of-the-box with the Arduino ide.
 See *Requirements.md* for further details.

 ### Data reading
+Communication with and reading from sensors is possible through higher-level libraries; communication with the sensors is via I2C protocol.
+The respective libraries abstract this by giving the developer a much more convenient interface for talking to the various sensors.
+The various addresses with which the sensors are associated are given for documentation purposes only:
+* **HS3001** 0x44;
+* **CCS811** 0x5A;
+* **ENS210** 0x43.
 ```c
 // used millis() function
  if (currentMillis - lastExecutedMillis >= campTime) { // with campTime normally equal to 10 seconds